I/O Operations#

 |

 Specify a block of data to read from the dataset.
-The window can be specified in two ways:
+The window can be specified in three ways:

 |